sjohann81/ustack/README.md

 # uStack - A portable and minimalistic IP stack

-uStack is a quick-and-dirty implementatation of most common network protocols of IPv4, suitable for experiments and integration with embedded devices with severe resource constraints.
+uStack is a quick-and-dirty implementation of most common network protocols of IPv4, suitable for experiments and integration with embedded devices with severe resource constraints.
 Currently, uStack supports a low level abstraction of the network card (using Linux TUN/TAP), Ethernet, ARP, BOOTP, IP, ICMP and UDP protocols.

 The stack is easily portable to different platforms, such as AVR or STM32 microcontrollers.
 The TUN/TAP driver can be replaced by real Ethernet MACs/PHYs such as the ENC28J60 chip, along with software to initialize the device and handle raw Ethernet frames.
 Other alternatives include the use of a basic SLIP driver.